|Dorset Business Angels Presentation Pitch

 A DBA Facebook page.
 A LinkedIn Group.
 A Twitter site.

 An Investors' Conference with national speakers, every two years, see here.

-We are sponsored by Saffery Champness Chartered Accountants tax experts available to advise and Investec Funding and Financial Advisers
+We are sponsored by Saffery Champness Chartered Accountants tax experts available to advise, Investec Funding and Financial Advisers and Laceys Solicitors